FlatbreadLabs/flatbread/README.md

 You can query that same endpoint in your app in any way you'd like.
 Flatbread doesn't care what framework you use.

+> NOTE: detecting changes to your content while Flatbread is running is [not yet supported](https://github.com/tonyketcham/flatbread/issues/65).
+You'll have to restart the process to get updated content.

 ## Query arguments

 The following arguments are listed in their order of operation.